dairycultist/CityZoomer/README.md

   - Rocket jumping?
 Handheld spring?
 Contact-grenade launcher?
 - If you're in the air for more than a second, an airtime counter will appear like a score counter in a skating game.

-- Inventory with arbitrary items (could spawn on infinite levels to spice up gameplay as you go on, or be cool for multiplayer gamemodes. weapons, movement tech, etc)

-### Aesthetics
-- Holding a gun.
-- Legs.
 - Passing a checkpoint does the FOV zoom in then slowly back to normal effect, but subtle (should likely be toggleable).
   - Also makes the music immediately pitch down before slowly going back to normal (same as FOV effect)

+## Done!
+- Bhopping.
+- Arrow pointing to next checkpoint.
-- \[DONE] Checkpoints look like they did (big cylinders) but kinda fade out to the top, maybe oscillating like a flame.
+- Checkpoints look like they did in CZ (big cylinders) but kinda fade out to the top, maybe oscillating like a flame.
 Also they have particles.
-- \[DONE] GUI arrow pointing to the next checkpoint.
+- GUI arrow pointing to the next checkpoint.
-- \[DONE] Death barrier has cool glitchy shader.
+- Death barrier has cool glitchy shader.